JZambrana1612/sms-spam-nlp-analysis/README.md

 ### ✅ Actionable Recommendations

-- **Flag common spam trigger phrases such as “win”, “free”, “cash”, and “urgent”.**
+- **🧠 NLP Insight: These appear disproportionately in spam and can be used in spam filters or fraud detection logic.**
-  - *🧠 NLP Insight:* These appear disproportionately in spam and can be used in spam filters or fraud detection logic.
+  - Flag common spam trigger phrases such as “win”, “free”, “cash”, and “urgent”.

-- **Use message structure features (length, word count) in spam classification models.**
+- **📊 Analyst Insight: Spam tends to be longer and more keyword-dense than ham messages.**
-  - *📊 Analyst Insight:* Spam tends to be longer and more keyword-dense than ham messages.
+  - Use message structure features (length, word count) in spam classification models.

-- **Monitor and adapt to spam trends over time.**
+- **📈 Strategy Insight: Periodic updates to keyword models may improve filtering effectiveness and reduce false positives.**
-  - *📈 Strategy Insight:* Periodic updates to keyword models may improve filtering effectiveness and reduce false positives.
+  - Monitor and adapt to spam trends over time.
 ---

 ## 🔍 Deep Dive: Analytical Approach